-- (1) Upon the tabling of a report of a Parliamentary Committee the Council may order that the report be printed with the documents accompanying it. - (2) The Chair or other Member of the committee if the Chair is absent may then move without notice, "That the Council take note of the report". - (3) At the conclusion of the debate, the President must put the question.
+- (1) Upon the tabling of a report of a Parliamentary Committee the Council may order that the report be printed with the documents accompanying it. - (2) A Member of the committee may then move without notice, "That the Council take note of the report". - (3) At the conclusion of the debate, the President must put the question.